jamarju/vic20-sargon-ii-chess/README.md

         .word   @TBF0D
 ```

-By contrast, this is the same entry in the CP/M version:
+By contrast, this is the same entry in Sargon 2.1:

 ```
 @L347A: .byte   $1B